UBC-MDS/Poisonous_Mushroom_Predictor/doc/Poisonous_Mushroom_Predictor_Report.md

 We decided to use LogisticRregression classifier from the scikit-learn pacakge (Pedregosa et al. 2011).
-To better understand the performance of our selected models, we use the scoring metrics of accuracy, precision, recall, f1, roc\_auc and average precision when doing cross validation.
+To better understand the performance of our selected models, we use the scoring metrics of accuracy, precision, recall, f1, roc_auc and average precision when doing cross validation.
-The cross-validation scores for each model are summarized in the Table
+The cross-validation scores for each model are summarized in the `Table 1`.

-1. In order to benchmark our LogisticRegression classifier, we also used DummyClassifier to build a baseline model.
+In order to benchmark our LogisticRegression classifier, we also used DummyClassifier to build a baseline model.
 We discovered that LogisticRegression returned extremely high cross-validation scores on all scoring metrics we used.
 With the exception of recall, the other